 Here are surveillance videos from two separate home invasions with very different outcomes.

-In the first video, the home invasion took place in June 1994, Tallahassee, FL where two men pistol whipped, tied up and executed at point blank range, the homeowner, Casimir “Butch Casey” Sucharski, 48, who owned a local bar, Casey’s Nickelodeon in Pembroke Park) and his two guests, Sharon Anderson, 25, Marie Rogers, 25.
-As it turns out, the homeowner had a gun, but it was in another room, which one of the murders found and used to shoot the homeowner and his two house guests.
+In the first video, the home invasion took place in June 1994, Tallahassee, FL where two men pistol whipped, tied up and executed at point blank range, the homeowner, Casimir “Butch Casey” Sucharski, 48 (who owned a local bar, Casey’s Nickelodeon in Pembroke Park) and his two guests, Sharon Anderson, 25, Marie Rogers, 25.
+As it turns out, the homeowner (Mr. Sucharski) had a gun, but it was in another room, which one of the home intruders found and used to shoot in the head, the homeowner and his two female house guests.

 As it turns out, the homeowner had a gun, but it was in another room, which one of the murders found and used to shoot the homeowner and his two house guests.